 Employment Support Child Care

-Child Care is a subsidy program that helps parent’s pay a provider for watching their children.
+Child Care is a subsidy program that helps parent’s pay an approved provider for watching their children.

 Your household must include an eligible child under the age of 12 and/or a special needs child under the age of 18.
 A Child Care subsidy payment can be approved for employment only or employment and training.
 You will be asked to verify your income and hours worked.
 If attending training, you will be asked to verify your course of study, schedule, and graduation date.